jump-dev/jump-dev.github.io/pages/governance.md

 ### Conflict of Interest

-It is expected that community members will be employed at a wide range of companies, universities and non-profit organizations.
+It is expected that community members will be employed at a wide range of companies, universities, and non-profit organizations.
 Because of this, it is possible that members will have conflicts of interest.
 Such conflicts of interest include, but are not limited to: